 The spring pygmy sunfish faces a long list of specific threats, including degradation of water quality, reduction of water quantity, and pollution in the form of pesticide and agricultural runoff.
 Developing the species' last refuge would quite likely prove to be its undoing.

-After we filed a notice of intent to sue the U.S. Fish and Wildlife Service for its lack of response to our petition, in March 2011 the agency announced the spring pygmy may warrant protection.
-Things looked even better in July of that year after the Center reached a landmark agreement compelling the Service to make a listing proposal by 2012 — as well as move forward in the protection process for 756 other species.
-The Service proposed protection for the fish in October 2012.
+When the U.S. Fish and Wildlife Service still hadn't responded to our petition in 2011, we filed a notice of intent to sue that prompted the agency's announcement that it warranted protection.
+The next year we reached a landmark agreement compelling the Service to make a listing proposal by 2012, as well as move forward in the protection process for 756 other species.

 |Get the latest on our work for biodiversity and learn how to help in our free weekly e-newsletter.|